lrq3000/pyFileFixity/README.rst

    files even if the directory tree is lost, and then use RFIGC.py to reorganize your files correctly.
-There are alternatives, see the chapters below: you can either package all your files in a single archive using DAR (thus the ecc will also protect meta-data), or see DVDisaster as an alternative solution, which is an ecc generator with support for directory trees meta-data (but only on optical disks).
+There are alternatives, see the chapters below: you can either package all your files in a single archive using DAR or ZIP (thus the ecc will also protect meta-data), or see DVDisaster as an alternative solution, which is an ecc generator with support for directory trees meta-data (but only on optical disks).
 -  Can only repair errors and erasures (characters that are replaced by